trikoder/trim-cmf/docs-md/about.md

 # About
-Trim UI CMF is framework for building content management user interfaces with simple and easy to use api.
+Trikoder UI CMF is framework for building content management user interfaces with simple and easy to use api.
 Designed to run as a browser application connected to json:api powered backend.

-Content management systems built on top of Trim UI CMF are decoupled from server side technology stack.
+Content management systems built on top of Trikoder UI CMF are decoupled from server side technology stack.
 Backend API can be implemented with node, php, ruby or something else.
 UI framework works nicely with any server side technology that can process and render json api dataset compliant with [json:api specification](http://jsonapi.org/).

 ## Motivation